-The man-sized amoeba bleated and struggled on the mountainside, boiling with teeth.
+The man-sized amoeba bleated and struggled on the red mountain, boiling with teeth.
 Molars mashed the amoeba’s guts.
 Canines spun sadistically.
 Triangular teeth swam like shark-fins at sea.

 The tooth-ball bulged.
-A narwhal tusk, spiraled and spinning, drilled three feet skyward before the tooth-ball rolled and stubbed the tusk on the ground.
+A narwhal tusk, spiraled and spinning, drilled three feet skyward before the tooth-ball rolled and stubbed the tusk on the mountain.
 Still the tusk grew longer and thicker.
 Its thickening cracked other teeth.
-The cracking of teeth was the source of the whine, which became a shriek.
+The cracking of teeth was the source of the whine, which had become a shriek.

 The tusk stretched gums until they snapped.
 Broken nerves burned in dry air.

 When the tusk surpassed twenty screeching feet, the tooth-ball shuddered, then expanded and contracted like a lung.
 The teeth retreated into the gums, leaving pores which gasped for air.
 Each wheeze pulled the tusk back into the ball until it was totally hoisted within.

 Finally the ball of gums breathed easy.
 It relaxed into brown slime which spread in a muddy disk.

 Then pseudopods danced from the mud like goop on a sub-woofer.
 The longest pseudopods grappled and merged where they met.

 The merged pseudopods wriggled like earthworms.
 As more worms formed, the mud became clearer.
 When the mud was just a puddle of water, ten thousand worms were tangled in pandemonium.

 The tangled worms wriggled as one.
 The dusty red mountain disturbed them, and they yearned for soggy soil.
 They crawled to the edge of the mountain and felt sheer cliff-face.
 If they jumped, the impact would be painful, and the sand would cut like hot knives, but then they could dig into moist darkness.
 They leapt!